bulletmark/mpr/README.md

 `~/.config/mpr.conf` as a [default option](#default-options) as
 described in a previous [section](#default-options).

-Note, similar to the above, you can also specify the path to the `mpy-cross` program using the `--path-to-mpy-cross` option.
+Note, similar to above, you can also specify the path to the `mpy-cross` program using the `--path-to-mpy-cross` option.

 ## Command Line Tab Completion